How to tell who is at fault in a car accident?

 Deciding to dispute a claim

 If you believe that the other person is at fault in your accident, your first step is to determine if you need to dispute the claim.
 Disputing a claim might need to be done if the insurer refuses to cover a claim or if you believe that an insurer did not appraise the damage that was done in a fair manner.
 To decide if it is worth disputing a claim, you might want to have the damage appraised.
 This is something that you can use as evidence against the insurance company, especially if you don’t think they appraised the damage correctly.
 Make sure that you keep all communication between you and the insurance company as well the dates of the communication.
-If you have communication evidence or any kind of evidence that you think is worth a claim dispute, you can now move to disputing your claim.
+If you have communication evidence or any kind of evidence that you think is worth a claim dispute, you can now move to dispute your claim.

 How to dispute a car accident fault?